phalpern/WG21-halpern/task_region_proposal-r2.md

 region might require more expensive data structures in the scheduler and/or more expensive synchronization than the strict constructs.
-This proposal would make such usage undefined behavior, but it is unfortunate that we cannot make it ill-formed in a library-only interface.
-Nevertheless, I believe most if not all such abuses can be caught by a an implementation that integrates the parallelism library with the compiler.
+This proposal would make such usage undefined behavior, but it is unfortunate that we cannot make it ill-formed because this is a library-only interface.
+Nevertheless, we believe that most, if not all, such abuses can be caught by a an implementation that integrates the parallelism library with the compiler.

+Another way in which `task_region_handle` can be misused is by passing one to an asynchronous call.
+An example of such misuse appears in the formal wording for `task_region_handle`, above.
+Again, such abuses a generally detectable by a sufficiently sophisticated compiler, but it is unfortunate that we cannot declare such misuse "ill formed."

 # Moving Forward with Unresolved Issues